 Under the ESAs, up to 90 seconds of the FirstLook program can be sold to NCM LLC's founding members to satisfy their on-screen advertising commitments under their beverage concessionaire agreements.
-During 2013, we sold 60 seconds to NCM LLC's founding members.
-We expect to continue to sell 60 seconds of time to NCM LLC's founding members in 2014.
-During 2014, NCM LLC's founding members will be renegotiating their agreements with their beverage supplier, which could change the amount of advertising time that the circuits are required to buy from us to satisfy those agreements.
-Should the amount of time acquired as part of these beverage concessionaire arrangements decline, that time will be available for sale to other clients.
-Through 2011, this time was priced on a CPM basis, which increased each year as specified in the ESAs.
-Per the ESAs, beginning in 2012, this time is priced equal to the annual percentage change in the advertising CPM for the previous year charged by NCM LLC to unaffiliated third parties during segment one (closest to showtime) of the FirstLook pre-show, limited to the highest advertising CPM being then-charged by NCM LLC.
-Due to the lower CPMs that we realized in 2013, this will reduce the CPM on our beverage concessionaire revenue during 2014.
+During 2014, we sold 60 seconds to NCM LLC's founding members.
+In December 2014, we were notified by one of our founding members that beginning in July 2015, they will reduce their beverage advertising from 60 seconds to 30 seconds to accommodate a six-month test of other in-theatre marketing activities by their beverage supplier.
+During the six-month test, we will have the right to sell the 30 second unit to other clients.
+We expect this decrease to result in a reduction in beverage revenue of approximately \$2.8 million in the third and fourth quarters of 2015, however, we believe that some or all of this revenue may be replaced through the sale of advertising to other brands who will find this premium inventory attractive.
+The other founding members have just signed long-term contracts with their beverage suppliers that require 60 seconds of beverage advertising, although such commitments could change in the future.
+Should the amount of time acquired as part of these beverage concessionaire agreements decline with the other founding members, this premium time will be available for sale to other clients.
+Per the ESAs, beginning in 2012, the time sold to the founding member beverage supplier is priced equal to the annual percentage change in the advertising CPM for the previous year charged by NCM LLC to unaffiliated third parties during segment one (closest to showtime) of the FirstLook pre-show, limited to the highest advertising CPM being then-charged by NCM LLC.
+Due to our lower segment one CPMs in 2014, the CPM on our beverage concessionaire revenue will decrease 14.4% in 2015.

 In consideration for NCM LLC's access to NCM LLC's founding members' theatre attendees for on-screen advertising and use of lobbies and other space within NCM LLC's founding members' theatres for the LEN and lobby promotions, NCM LLC's founding members receive a monthly theatre access fee under the ESAs.
-The theatre access fee is composed of a fixed payment per patron and a fixed payment per digital screen.
+The theatre access fee is composed of a fixed payment per patron and a fixed payment per digital screen (connected to the DCN).
 The payment per theatre patron increases by 8% every five years, with the first such increase taking effect for fiscal year 2012, and the payment per digital screen increases annually by 5%.
 The theatre access fee paid in the aggregate to all founding members cannot be less than 12% of NCM LLC's aggregate advertising revenue (as defined in the ESA), or it will be adjusted upward to reach this minimum payment.
 Pursuant to ESAs, beginning on October 1, 2010 the theatre access fee paid to the members of NCM LLC included an additional fee for access to the higher quality digital cinema systems.
 This additional fee will continue to increase as additional screens are equipped with the new digital cinema equipment and the fee increases annually by 5%.
-As of December 26, 2013, 86% of our founding member network screens were showing advertising on digital cinema projectors.
+As of January 1, 2015, 89% of our founding member network screens were showing advertising on digital cinema projectors.